Hezbollah warns U.S. of consequences for Prophet film

 He called for websites to stop publishing clips said to be a trailer for the amateurishly made movie called "Innocence of Muslims," although no full length film has materialized.

-The greater goal, Nasrallah said, would be for the world to agree to criminalize insults to any religion and its prophets.
+The greater goal, Nasrallah said, would be for the international community to agree to criminalize insults to any religion and its prophets.

 Nasrallah warned of the danger of unleashing further rage if the full-length film emerged.